 The new Nest Mini also boasts bolder sound and some minor aesthetic enhancements.
-We put it to the test to see if it's truly an improvement over the original, and if it's a worthy response to Amazon's new Echo Dot with Clock.
+We put it to the test to see if it's truly an improvement over the original, and if it's a worthy competitor to the Amazon Echo Dot with Clock on our list of the best cheap smart home devices.

 You'd be hard pressed to tell the Nest Mini apart from the Google Home Mini.
 The second-generation device is a replica of its predecessor, with the same dimensions and signature curved sides.
 The 1.65-inch-tall speaker retains the central four-dot LED setup beneath the fabric-swathed exterior.